A-Aragon/A-Aragon.github.io/content/_index.md

       title: '📚 My Interests'
       subtitle: ''
       text: |-
-        I’m a bioinformatician with a strong interest in using AI to tackle complex biological challenges, particularly in the field of genetics.
         With a background in both computational methods and life sciences, I’m passionate about advancing the healthcare industry through innovative, data-driven approaches.

-        My interests lie in applying a broad range of AI tools to extract meaningful insights from diverse biological data types — such as omics, imaging, and biosignals.
+        I am looking for to apply a broad range of AI tools to extract meaningful insights from diverse biological data types — such as omics, imaging, and biosignals.
 This integrative approach enables the development of holistic solutions that capture the complexity of living systems.
     design:
       columns: '1'
   - block: collection